Social Sonar: spatial audio for social wayfinding

 Impact

-In a final evaluative test, all participating pairs of friends were able to find each other successfuly only using Social Sonar.
+In a final evaluative test, all 4 participating pairs of friends—novices of spatial audio and Social Sonar—were able to find each other successfully.

 “That was really fun…very therapeutic at the same time.”